vplan2/vplan2019/README.md

 # Setup and Installation

+We recommend using Docker to set up the server of vPlan 2. [**Here**](docs/docker.md) you can read the documentation about setting up vPlan 2 with Docker.

 Below, you can find the documents for how to build and install the backend and frontend of vPlan2.

 - [Building](docs/build.md)